Please welcome guest author Garrett McCord as he shares some of his best-loved holiday chocolate crinkle cookies.

 - 1 cup confectioners’ sugar

-1 In the bowl of an electric mixer fitted with the paddle attachment (though you can do this with a wooden spoon, too) beat together the cocoa powder, white sugar, and vegetable oil until it comes together into a shiny, gritty, black dough of sorts.
+1 Beat together cocoa powder, white sugar, vegetable oil: In the bowl of an electric mixer fitted with the paddle attachment (or beat by hand with a wooden spoon) beat together the cocoa powder, white sugar, and vegetable oil until it comes together into a shiny, gritty, black dough of sorts.

-2 Add the eggs, one at a time, mixing for 30 seconds each.
+2 Add eggs, one at a time, add vanilla: Add the eggs, one at a time, mixing for 30 seconds each.
 Add the vanilla and beat in thoroughly.